Percona-Lab/percona-docstreamer/faq.md

 **A:** To avoid false positives caused by CDC updates during validation.

 ### How It Works
-- docMongoStream tracks “in-flight” CDC writes.
+- docStreamer tracks “in-flight” CDC writes.
 - If validator reads a doc currently being updated, it defers the check.
 - It retries after `retry_interval_ms`.